jchip/nix-clap/README.md

 * `skipExec` - If true, will not call command `exec` handlers after parse.
 * `skipExecDefault` - if true, will not call default command `exec` handler after parse.
   * In case you need to do something before invoking the `exec` handlers, you can set these flags and call the [`runExec(parsed, skipDefault)`](#runexecparsed-skipdefault) method yourself.
-* `exit` - callback for exit program.
-Should take numeric exit code as param.
-Default to calling `process.exit`
 * `output` - callback for printing to console.
 Should take string as param.
 Default to calling `process.stdout.write`
 * `handlers` - custom event handlers.